One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 6:00 EAT A FANCY TREAT

-It’s New Years, and who doesn’t love a treat?
-I bake some healthy(ish) banana bars with fancy chocolate on top.
+It’s New Years.
+Who doesn’t love a treat?
+I bake healthy(ish) banana bars with fancy chocolate on top.
 Be sure to include 12 grapes for good luck!

 6:30 SPECIAL BEDTIME RITUAL FUN

 I LOVE the idea of getting ready for bed as part of the countdown.
-I mean, make bedtime as easy as possible people!
-Draw a bath for the kids (involve some new special toys if you’d like), read a great story, and have them brush their teeth.
+I mean, make bedtime as easy as possible!
+Draw a bath for the kids (involve new special toys if you’d like), read a great story, and have them brush their teeth.
 (Or save the teeth brushing for after your toast).

 This book is a great one for New Years Eve traditions…